-The Send Email action allows you to send an email at the completion of your survey to respondents, colleagues, yourself or anyone else you see fit to notify!
-This action gives you the flexibility to customize what is sent; from a simple notification of a survey response to a full PDF review of responses with links to any uploaded files.
+The Send Email action allows you to send an email at the completion of your survey to respondents, colleagues, yourself or anyone else you need to notify!
+This action gives you the flexibility to customize what is sent, from a simple notification of a survey response to a full PDF review of responses with links to any uploaded files.

 Best Practice Tip

 The Send Email action works best on the Thank-You page so it can reference all data collected in the survey.
 If you wish to include response data in your email, you must place these actions on pages that follow questions you want to include.